Officer in Charge: OCdt. Penney

 All candidates wishing to take part must register for the tryouts.
 Upon registration, further details about the tryout will be provided to the candidate, including a schedule of the day, the sheet music of the piece to be conducted, the parade sequence, the reference documents for the written evaluation, and the details of the narrative.

-Performance Drill Team
+Elite Drill Team

 Improving and putting into practice the knowledge of all individual and flight drill movements executed by the Air Cadets in accordance to the Canadian Forces Manual of Drill and Ceremonial.

 The Performance Drill Team will prepare and practice a choreographed routine done silently (no words of command) as well as practice a provincial mandatory sequence for competition against other Squadrons throughout Ottawa and Quebec.

 The Performance Drill Team is composed of 21 to 24 cadets directed by a Drill Team Cadet Commander.

 The Drill Team participates in the Regional Drill Competition, competiting against other Squadron's in the Ottawa Valley in the spring.
 If the Drill Team places first regionally, they will carry on to compete Provincially with other Squadron's throughout Quebec.

 Drill is a mandatory part of cadet training as it promotes discipline, alertness, precision, pride, steadiness, and teamwork.
 The Senior Dril Team goes above the level of drill taught in regular training and advances all team members in their ability to do drill.